ShubhKanodia/K8-tutorial/README.md

-A webapp made using nodejs and mongo deployed within a kubernetes cluster using minikube and kubectl to interact with minikube.
+A WebApp made using nodejs and mongo deployed within a kubernetes cluster using minikube and kubectl to interact with minikube.